 Immediately on our right we see the engine shed with its traverser, coal store and water crane.
 The line is now rising gently and the driver has the engine working harder as we pass the Carriage Shed on our right.
-The line divides here with a loop branching off to the left but we stay on the main line and go through a white gate and out into the country.
-The gradient becomes much steeper (it’s 1 in 47) and the exhaust note from the engine echoes back from the trees.
-There’s a glimpse, over the fields, of Pulborough Church.
+The line divides here with a loop branching off to the left but we stay on the main line and go through the white gate and out into the country.
+The gradient becomes much steeper (it's 1 in 47) and the exhaust note from the engine echoes back from the trees.
+There's a glimpse, over the fields, of Pulborough Church.
 The cutting now becomes 14 feet deep and we can see the walls that have been built from reclaimed railway sleepers to stop the banks from slipping and the rabbits from digging deep burrows.

 When we reach the summit (there's a gradient post here) the driver sounds his whistle as we plunge into the darkness of the tunnel.

-Emerging into the daylight again our train slowly descends through high banks on either side (it’s cold here in the winter!) and comes to a stop at a colour light signal that protects the road crossing ahead.
-When the light changes from red to yellow the train draws forward and re-enters the Garden Centre, curving first to the left and then on a long right hand curve to arrive back at the station
+Emerging into the daylight again our train slowly descends through high banks on either side (it's cold here in the winter!) and comes to a stop at a colour light signal that protects the road crossing ahead.
+When the light changes from red to yellow the train draws forward and re-enters the Garden Centre, curving first to the left and then on a long right hand curve to arrive back at the station.

 Here there will be time to have a look at the engine and a chat with the driver as he tends the fire, fills the tanks with water or goes round the engine with his oil can.

 Then, after a short break, it will be time for the train to depart once more.